thesunnysinha/cendor_management_system/readme.md

 1. Ensure that your development environment is set up correctly by following the steps mentioned in the "Create Virtual Environment and Install Dependencies" section.
 2. Navigate to the `backend` directory of the project.
-3. Run the command `python manage.py test` to execute all the test cases.
+3. Run the command `python manage.py test vendors` to execute vendors test cases.
+4. Run the command `python manage.py test purchaseOrders` to execute purchaseOrders test cases.